Updated: Apr 11

-Probiotics are live bacteria and yeasts that when consumed allegedly give us various health benefits and as a result can improve our quality of life.
-These bacteria strains are usually found in natural yoghurts, fermented foods or taken as probiotic supplements, they are often described as containing "good" or "friendly" bacteria.
+Probiotics are live bacteria and yeasts that when consumed have been shown through various research studies, to give us various health benefits and as a result can improve our quality of life.
+These bacteria strains are usually found in natural yoghurts, fermented foods, or taken as probiotic supplements, they are often described as containing "good" or "friendly" bacteria.

-The main purpose of consuming a probiotic is to reach our gut and to deliver these good ‘probiotic’ bacteria strains.
-Once they are in the large intestine they help us by improving our digestion, helping aid absorption of nutrients and improving our immune system.
+The main purpose of consuming a probiotic is to reach our gut and to deliver these good probiotic bacteria strains.
+Once they are in the large intestine they help us by improving our digestion, helping aid the absorption of nutrients, and improving our immune system.
 Historically it has been difficult to prove these probiotic products would even reach the gut 'alive' as when consumed they had to pass through our stomach acid which may have damaged the live bacteria along the way.
-This is where Symprove comes in, Symprove claim to be able deliver the probiotic bacteria to the gut without the stomach and digestive processes damaging the bacteria in the delivery process.
+This is where Symprove comes in, Symprove claims to be able to deliver the probiotic bacteria to the gut without the stomach and digestive processes damaging the bacteria in the delivery process.

-Symprove’s claim has been verified from an independent study from UCL which tested the probiotics ability to reach the gut.
+Symprove’s claim has been verified from an independent study from UCL which tested the probiotic's ability to reach the gut.
 Upon reaching the gut, this is where the strains work their magic by delivering the healthy bacteria 'alive'.
-In doing so Symprove has since gained a reputation in the nutrition and dietetic world for its evidence based testing as there approach reassures users that the bacteria they purchase remains intact when it reaches the gut.
+In doing so Symprove has since gained a reputation in the nutrition and dietetic world for its evidence-based testing as their approach reassures users that the bacteria they purchase remains intact when it reaches the gut.

 Before we go further, why would we take probiotics – what are the benefits?

-Sadly, we live have in past been overprescribed the use antibiotics for certain conditions that perhaps didn’t require them.
-Antibiotics work by killing the bad viruses that make us sick which then helps us recover but sadly a course of antibiotics will also kill a lot of our beneficial bacteria in our gut.
+Sadly, we have in past been overprescribed the use of antibiotics for certain conditions that perhaps didn’t require them.
+Antibiotics work by killing the bad bacteria that makes us sick which then helps us recover but sadly a course of antibiotics will also kill a lot of the beneficial bacteria in our gut.

-Beneficial bacteria in the gut is essential for us absorbing and making certain vitamins.
+Beneficial bacteria in the gut are essential for us to absorb and make certain vitamins.
 Good bacteria consumption has been linked to an improved immune system, improved quality of sleep, and helping us feel generally healthier.
-Also fundamentally having a better balance of good vs bad bacteria can improve our digestion, reduce constipation and reducing the incidence of loose stools.
+Also fundamentally having a better balance of good vs bad bacteria can improve our digestion, reduce constipation, and reduce the incidence of loose stools.

 Are probiotics and prebiotics the same?

-You may have heard of the term pro and pre biotics.
-Think of prebiotic as food for probiotics the ‘pre’ biotics create the food for the probiotics to eat when in the gut.
-Prebiotics are present naturally in foods such as onions, vegetables and a variety of whole grains.
+You may have heard of the terms pro and prebiotics.
+Think of prebiotics as food for probiotics the ‘pre’ biotics create the food for the probiotics to eat when in the gut.
+Prebiotics are present naturally in foods such as onions, vegetables, and a variety of whole grains.

 Probiotics by contrast are a collective term to describe the ability to deliver healthy bacteria into the gut.
-There are many strains are bacteria and it is thought each strain has different benefits on each individual.
+There are many strains that are bacteria and it is thought each strain has different benefits for each individual.

-Do I need probiotics/ prebotics or can my diet accommodate for this?
+Do I need probiotics/prebiotics or can my diet accommodate this?

 If you eat a healthy balanced diet with plenty of whole grains, vegetables and fruits then you should be naturally consuming enough prebiotics.
-Probiotics however have been harder to prove that they can reach the gut which is why choosing a supplement that can reach the gut still intact is very beneficial.
+Probiotics however have been harder to prove that they can reach the gut which is why choosing a supplement that can reach the gut still intact can be beneficial.

-Fermented foods, natural yogurt and fermented drinks such as kefirs and kombuchas all contain healthy bacteria but the bacteria strain and active numbers present all play a role in the benefits of consumption meaning a dose dependent relationship (you may have to drink a lot of kefir to deliver the same numbers as a probiotic supplement)
+Fermented foods, natural yoghurt and fermented drinks such as kefir and kombuchas all contain healthy bacteria but the bacteria strain and active numbers present all play a role in the benefits of consumption meaning a dose-dependent relationship (you may have to drink a lot of kefir to deliver the same numbers as a concentrated probiotic supplement).

 Now the question I wanted to uncover was does Symprove actually work?
-For me personally, I’ve had digestive issues for a considerable length of my adult life which until recently was compounded by a diagnosis of coeliac disease and lactose intolerance.
-So understandably, I was very excited to get the opportunity to try Symproves 12-week program.
-Symprove sent the 12-week programme to me on the basis that I would kindly review the product whether positive or negative.
+For me personally, I’ve had digestive issues for a considerable length of my adult life which until recently were compounded by a diagnosis of coeliac disease and lactose intolerance.
+So understandably, I was very excited to get the opportunity to try Symprove's 12-week program.
+Symprove sent the 12-week program to me on the basis that I would kindly review the product whether positive or negative.

-Symprove is water based which enables the bacteria to avoid activating from the digestive processes in the stomach.
+Symprove is water-based which enables the bacteria to avoid activating from the digestive processes in the stomach.
 This means that a large number of bacteria reach the gut and have a far better opportunity to deliver the live bacteria to where it’s needed.
-Unlike Symprove, some supplements are freeze-dried to ensure the bacteria within them survives through the stomach.
-However, this means the bacteria have to be reactivated within the stomach to have any effect and many pass right through your digestive system before they’ve had a chance to wake up and work.
+Unlike Symprove, some supplements are freeze-dried to ensure the bacteria within them survive through the stomach.
+However, this means the bacteria have to be reactivated within the stomach to have any effect, and many pass right through your digestive system before they’ve had a chance to wake up and work.

 How to take Symprove?

-It’s recommended to undertake the 12-week program as it takes this long for the full effects for the bacteria to do its job.
-However, prior to receiving the 12-week program I did purchase an individual 2 week supply out of curiosity which cost £20 from a health store which may be more manageable cost wise.
+It’s recommended to undertake the 12-week program as it takes this long for the full effects of the bacteria to do their job.
+However, prior to receiving the 12-week program, I did purchase the 1 month 4 pack just to ensure I would tolerate the supplement.

 Once your 12-week order is placed, the order process is quite seamless.
-Your 12-week program arrives via DPD on next day delivery.
-The bottles can be stored at room temperature until they are opened and then they need to be stored t in the fridge to maintain the active properties of the bacteria.
-Symprove comes in two flavors – original and a mango flavor.
-It’s down to personal preference, but I personally preferred the mango as it had less of an after taste.
+Your 12-week program arrives via DPD as next-day delivery.
+The bottles can be stored at room temperature until they are opened and then they need to be stored in the fridge to maintain the active properties of the bacteria.
+Symprove comes in two flavours – original and a mango flavour.
+It’s down to personal preference, but I personally preferred the mango as it had less of an aftertaste.

-You then need to wait 10 minutes before eating and drinking anything else, so it’s wise to time it at first just until your get into a habit.
-A suggestion is to us this free time to get ready rather than sat waiting for your usual cup of tea or coffee.
+You then need to wait 10 minutes before eating and drinking anything else, so it’s wise to time it at first just until you get into a habit.
+A suggestion is to use this free time to get ready rather than sat waiting for your usual cup of tea or coffee.

 Drinking Symprove at the correct dosage won’t cause any immediate negative reactions so if you have visions or worries of running to the toilet, rest assured this will not happen.
 It is a gradual programme that takes days to weeks for your gut to rebalance its bacteria and adjust the good to bad ratio.